Instructions for preparing posters

-6. Prepare an oral presentation of no more that five minutes (preferably 2-4 minutes) to ‘walk’ interested parties through you poster and its main points.
-This is refered to as the 'elevator talk'-- a talk that lasts about as long as an elevator ride and that stimulates enough interest for an extended conversation when you have reached your floor.
+6. Prepare an oral presentation of no more that five minutes (preferably 2-4 minutes) to 'walk' interested parties through you poster and its main points.
+This is referred to as the 'elevator talk': a talk that lasts about as long as an elevator ride and that stimulates enough interest for an extended conversation when you have reached your floor.

 7. Make the poster well in advance and practice it with your colleagues as much as you would practice an oral presentation.

-8. At the poster session, let people peruse you poster for ~30 before approaching them to ask if you may lead them through it.
+8. At the poster session, let people peruse you poster for about 30 seconds before approaching them to ask if you may lead them through it.
 Don't be shy about introducing yourself- you never know who you will meet!